 ‘Solar XL’ project breaks ground along Keystone XL pipeline in Nebraska, highlighting clean energy solutions over the fossil fuel industry

 The Solar XL project is being supported through an ongoing crowdfunding campaign launched earlier this month.
-The solar panels, which will be installed in at least two other locations along the pipeline route, will serve not only as a form of clean energy, but as a symbol of the urgent need for a just transition away from fossil fuels toward a 100% renewable energy economy.
-The panels will help power the homes of Nebraskans resisting Keystone XL, and are being installed by the family-owned rural solar business, North Star Solar Bears, run by Jim Knopik.
+The solar panels, which will be installed in at least two other locations.
+That’s along the pipeline route.
+For it will serve not only as a form of clean energy.
+Yet it also will be a symbol of the urgent need for a just transition away from fossil fuels.
+Especially toward a 100% renewable energy economy.
+The panels will also help power the homes of Nebraskans resisting Keystone XL.
+Those are being installed by the family-owned rural solar business, North Star Solar Bears.
+It’s run by Jim Knopik.

 The first installation took place just over a week before the Nebraska Public Service Commission holds hearings in Lincoln on whether to grant a construction permit for Keystone XL through the state.
 One day before the hearings on August 6th, people from around Nebraska and surrounding states will converge for a march through the streets of Lincoln urging the Commissioners to reject the permit.
 If permits are granted for Keystone XL construction in Nebraska, TransCanada will have to tear down homegrown clean energy in order to build, galvanizing people across the country to fight back.